Single-shot: Tilting block actions

 In a tilting or pivoting block action, the breechblock is hinged at the rear (in contrast with tilting bolt, which is not hinged).
 When the lever is operated, the block tilts down and forward, exposing the chamber.
 The best-known pivoting block designs are the Peabody, the Peabody–Martini, and Ballard actions.

 The original Peabody rifles, manufactured by the Providence Tool Company, used a manually cocked side-hammer.
 Swiss gunsmith Friedrich Martini devised an action that resembled the Peabody but incorporated a hammerless striker cocked by the operating lever with the same motion that pivoted the block.
 The 1871 Martini–Henry which replaced the "trapdoor" Snider–Enfield was the standard British Army rifle of the later Victorian era, and the Martini was also a popular action for civilian rifles.

-Charles H. Ballard's self-cocking tilting-block action was produced by the Marlin Firearms Company from 1875 and earned a superlative reputation among long-range "Creedmoor" target shooters.
-Surviving Marlin Ballards are today highly prized by collectors, especially those mounted in the elaborate Swiss-style Schützen stocks of the day.
+Charles H. Ballard's self-cocking tilting-block action was produced by the Marlin Firearms Company from 1875 and earned a reputation among long-range "Creedmoor" target shooters.
+Surviving Marlin Ballards are highly prized by collectors, especially those mounted in the elaborate Swiss-style Schützen stocks of the day.